-- Symmetric keys are generated using XSalsa20 - Asymmetric keys are generated using elliptic curve algorithm Curve 25519
+- Symmetric keys are generated using XSalsa20 - Asymmetric keys are generated using elliptic curve algorithm Curve25519

-Moving forward, PreVeil supports use cases that require NIST FIPS 140-2 certified encryption algorithms.
-To support this standard, a new symmetric encryption algorithm is used, and the existing asymmetric algorithm supplemented with a FIPS approved algorithm - meaning that the original protection provided by Curve25519 remains.
+Moving forward, PreVeil supports use cases that require NIST FIPS 140-2 validated encryption.
+To support FIPS 140-2 validation, a new symmetric encryption algorithm is used, and the existing asymmetric algorithm supplemented with a FIPS-approved algorithm - the original protection provided by Curve25519 remains.
 All PreVeil users will use the same encryption algorithms.
 The encryption parameters used for this are listed below:

-- Symmetric keys are generated using AES-256 in GCM mode - Asymmetric keys are generated using elliptic curve P-256
+- Symmetric keys are generated using AES-256 in GCM mode - Asymmetric keys are generated using elliptic curve P-256 by NaCl/LibSodium as well as those generated by FIPS 140-2 algorithms are in fact pairs of key pairs - one used for signing and another used for encryption.

 The asymmetric keys are integrated in a manner such that both Curve25519 and P-256 keys are required for a user to decrypt information.
-This architecture allows PreVeil to be used by those requiring FIPS 140-2 algorithms as well as those who are looking for the protection offered by the community-approved NaCl/Libsodium project.
-Both sets of user key pairs - those generated by NaCl/LibSodium as well as those generated by FIPS 140-2 algorithms are in fact pairs of key pairs - one used for signing and another used for encryption.
+This architecture allows PreVeil to be used by those requiring FIPS 140-2 as well as those who are looking for the protection offered by the community-approved project.
+Both sets of user key pairs - those generated